peeveen/dotnet-utils/README.md

 - `Flatten()` will flatten all nested objects of a `dynamic` into top-level properties (optionally including arrays/lists), with property names made from a combination of parent property names using a custom separator.
+- `Merge()` will merge the properties of two objects into a new object.

 ## `MultiplexingAsyncEnumerable`